rysavy-ondrej/ethanol/Deploy/Docker/Readme.md

 * `validity` indicates the time range when the enrichment data is considered valid or accurate.
 After this range, the data might be outdated or less reliable.
 * `details` can store more detailed enrichment information in a structured JSON format.
 This can include nested data, arrays, or other details that don't fit neatly into the table's more rigid structure.

+For the various examples of enrichment data see section bellow.

 Table `host_context` is intended to store computed context related to IP hosts: